Naenoh/FG-Vault/README.md

 ##### Before release

-- Returned errors are too explicit
-- verify/refactor for Open sourcing > add licence, complete readme for install (almost done), Database user is leaked in fabfile.py
-- Find final name > FGVault
-- Add favicon
-- Buy domain and point VPS
+- Buy domain and point VPS, renew certs
+- Clean database and dump it to a file
+- Launch

 ### Docs